astercapital/airless/docs/tutorials/gcp/simple.md

             self.get_temperature(data, topic)
         else:
             # Log a warning or raise a more specific error if needed
-            self.logger.warning(f"Request type '{request_type}' not implemented or missing in message data.")
+            self.logger.critical(f"Request type '{request_type}' not implemented or missing in message data.")
             # Optionally raise an exception to trigger error handling/retry
             # raise ValueError(f"Request type '{request_type}' not implemented")